Reflexive symmetric differentials and quotients of bounded symmetric domains: Acknowledgements

 \section{Acknowledgements}

 I am grateful to Daniel Greb, Georg Hein, and Jochen Heinloth for fruitful discussions.
 I would also like to thank Manuel Hoff for discussions leading to the proof of Lemma \ref{lemg}.
+I am also grateful for Ya Deng's comments on the first version of the paper which improved it.